Carson Kelly Player Props: Diamondbacks vs. Blue Jays

 Carson Kelly At The Plate

-- Kelly has a double, a home run and two walks while batting .163.
+- Kelly is hitting .196 with a double, a home run and two walks.

 - He has scored a run in two games this season, but just one run each time.